Chart Color Schemes

 Carramar has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by ABS in its latest Greater Capital Region projections (released in 2023 based on 2022 data) to estimate growth across all areas post-2032.
-Moving forward, a significant population increase is forecast for the top quartile of statistical areas nationally, with Carramar expected to increase by approximately 2,369 persons to reach a total population of around 10,408 by 2041 based on aggregated SA2-level projections, reflecting an overall increase of approximately 34.2% over the 17-year period.
+AreaSearch's projections for the Carramar (WA) statistical area are based on ABS/Geoscience Australia projections released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its Greater Capital Region projections released in 2023 based on 2022 data.
+By 2041, a significant population increase is forecasted for the top quartile of statistical areas across Australia.
+The Carramar (WA) SA2 is expected to increase by 2,159 persons by this year, reflecting an overall increase of approximately 38% over the 17-year period from 2024 to 2041.

 Frequently Asked Questions - Population